Jaykul/PowerLine/README.md

 PowerLine gives you an `Add-PowerLineBlock` which lets you pass in a `ScriptBlock` and have it added to the prompt only if it's not already there -- which means the user can move it around, and re-import the module without having it show up twice.
 It even has an `-AutoRemove` switch which can be used when adding to the PowerLine from a module to automatically remove that block if the module is removed by the user.
 And of course, there's a `Remove-PowerLineBlock` which lets you clean up manually.

-There is a `New-PromptText` function which allows you to change the colors based on elevation, or the success of the last command.
+There is a `New-PowerLineBlock` function which allows you to change the colors based on elevation, or the success of the last command.

-Finally, there are separate `Test-Success` and `Test-Elevation` functions (which are used by New-PromptText), if you just want to output something conditionally, or deal with it on your own.
+Finally, there are separate `Test-Success` and `Test-Elevation` functions (which are used by New-PowerLineBlock), if you just want to output something conditionally, or deal with it on your own.

 ## Future Plans